-After an agreement is reached, either party may file the petition for the divorce.
+After an agreement is reached, either party may file the Petition for Divorce or Complaint of Divorce, which are both the same.
 Any name changes that either party wants to make, needs to be included in the petition.
 As with a contested divorce, the petition must be filed in the county where the couple resides or if the couple lives in different counties, where the non-filing spouse resides.
 The person who files the petition for divorce is the plaintiff or petitioner.
 In most uncontested divorce cases, the plaintiff / petitioner is the party represented by an attorney.
 The same attorney will not represent both parties but because the divorce is uncontested it is unnecessary for both parties to have representation.
 The other party is most often referred to as the defendant or respondent, and they can choose to have their own attorney if they desire.
 Although all of Georgia’s thirteen (13) grounds for a divorce can be pleaded in an uncontested divorce, most people opt for the no fault reason of “the marriage is irretrievably broken.”
 See O.C.G.A.
 Section 19-5-3(13)

 The Benefits of Choosing an Uncontested Divorce